Clausal — Syntax Design¶

 - = is Python's assignment operator and cannot appear in expressions

-- is expresses the same concept in English — two things being the same — and Python programmers understand it
+- is expresses the same concept in English — two things being the same — and Python programmers understand it.
+Clausal generalises this concept; in 'X is Y', if we don't know X or Y, we are describing that they must be same whatever they are, and when either become known, they both become known.

 not (X is Y) is the immediate check (Prolog \=/2): it fails if X and Y can unify right now, regardless of future bindings.
 Use this when you want point-in-time semantics.